AssafR/ClalitData/README.md

 # ClalitData
-Python script to merge the output of many seperate **Clalit Health Services** test results which the user has exported to CSV on the website
+Python script to merge the output of many seperate **Clalit Health Services** test results which the user has exported to CSV on the website, into one easy sorted CSV file.

 ## Motivation:
 In the *Clalit* website test-results view, it provides a button to export the results "to Excel" (actually CSV).